akanalytics/odonata/docs/README.md

 ## Lichess
 Odonata is running as a bot on Lichess.
 You can see her rankings and games here [Lichess](https://lichess.org/@/odonata-bot) .

+## Python interface
+Odonata has a baby python interface, based on the Stockfish interface by Ilya Zhelyabuzhsky.
+Take a look [Python](/docs/python.md).
+The interface will sure evolve, and hopefully migrate to a Python extension.

 ## Todo
 See [Todo](/docs/todo.md)